disorderedmaterials/dissolve/web/content/docs/run/cli.md

 Read restart file data from the file specified, rather than the default.
 Note that this only affects the initial target for reading the restart file - restart data written by the simulation will still be saved to the default restart file name.

 ### `-x`, `--no-restart-file`
-Inhibit writing of the restart file.
+Prevent writing of the restart file completely.
 Data exported from individual modules will still be written.

-* * *

-## GUI Options

-The following options are specific to the GUI.

-### `-I`, `--ignore-state`
-Ignore the GUI state file (i.e. don't read it in) if it exists.
-The name of the expected state file is the input file name suffixed with `.state`.

 * * *